 The Board of Directors has ten members.
 Nine are elected from the membership with the tenth being the current president of the Pierre-Fort Pierre Ministerial Association or their representative.
-Board elections are held at the spring annual meeting.
+Board elections are held at the fall annual meeting.
 Below is a list of current Board members.

 |Rev. David Hussey

 Corps of Engineers Advisor

 If interested in becoming an Oahe Chapel Preservation Society Board Member, please fill out this application and send it to us at PO Box 7201, Pierre, SD 57501.